garry-cotton/pyss/user_guide.md

 Note: sectioned under `Constraints` you can find a reference to `Statistics`, which indicates that the structure within this section mirrors that of the `Statistics` section.

+#### SummaryStatistics

+This section essentially follows the same structure as the previous `Statistics` section: each *SummaryStatistic* added must be unique, different variants are defined via parameterisation:

+    SummaryStatistics
+	    1stStatisticName
+		   parameters
+	    2ndStatisticName
+		   parameters
+	    .
+	    .
+	    .
+	    nthStatisticName
+		   parameters

 We now provide specifications for each supported format.
 Later, we will provide a motivating example to illustrate the structure further.

+## Creating Custom Run Configurations

+For general information on the structure of *Run Configurations* please see the **Run Configurations** section above under **Advanced Concepts**.
+The following sections detail how that general structure is translated into supported configuration formats.

 ### YAML